-Accomplished public health professionals are in great demand in today’s job market.
+Accomplished master and doctoral level public health professionals are in great demand in today’s job market.
 Still, finding the right job and making the best career decisions will take a good deal of thought and planning.
-If you’re like most students, you’ll need some guidance.
+Students from all professional and academic backgrounds can benefit from career guidance.
+Whether you a seasoned professional seeking a career change, a mid-level professional trying to advance in your organization, or an entry level student in need of “first-job” career advice, we are here for you.

 Individual, in-depth career advising